anhdan/xPOS-Store/README.md

 # xPOS-GUI
 GUI of xPOS machine

-# Change list
+# Release notes

-**10/09/2020:**
-  - Change Qmake project to Cmake
+## version 1.0
-  - Add firebase C++ SDK to communicate with Firebase server
+  - User REST API to communicate with server
+  - Available functions: Invoice Composition & Inventory Management & Login

+## version 2.0
+  - Use Firebase API to communicate with server, increasing the security
+  - Update database fields to storage more data for analysis function